Skip Debit MasterCard Links

 What is Apple Pay™?

 Apple Pay’s a new payment service that’ll be available from Capital One® and Apple® on the new iPhone® 6 and iPhone 6 Plus in October.
-It’ll let you sync up your Credit or Debit Cards with your iPhone so you can use it to make purchases at some of your favorite stores and online at participating merchants.
-To pay, you’ll just need to hold your phone near the contactless reader with your finger on the Touch ID – and, like that, the payment’s made.
+It’ll let you sync up your Credit or Debit Cards with your iPhone so you can use it to make purchases at over 220,000 of your favorite stores and online at participating merchants.
 Stay tuned for more details about Apple Pay when it’s released in October.